-(a) he or she has entered into a lease agreement under section 26;

-(b) it is a community which has entered into an agreement under section 30; or

-(c) the licensee is, in the opinion of the Minister, poor.
+- (a) he or she has entered into a lease agreement under section 26; - (b) he or she is a purchaser in terms of an agreement referred to in section 28(I); 35 - (c) it is a community which has entered into an agreement under section 30; or - (d) the licensee is unable to pay in terms of criteria set by the Minister.

-- (4) A licensee may only- - (a) transfer a licence; or
+(4) A licensee may only-

+(a) transfer a licence; or

-(b) contract with another party to carry out the activities authorised by the licence, with the written consent of the Minister.
+(b) contract with another party to carry out the activities authorised by the licence, 40 with the written consent of the Minister.

-(5) A licence may only be granted in a protected area if the licensed activity does not frustrate the achievement of the objects for which the protected area was established.
+(5) A licence may only be granted in a protected area it' the licensed activity does not frustrate the achievement of the objects for which the protected area was established.

-(6) (a) The Minister may exempt persons or classes of persons from the licencing 20 provisions if the intended activity is for domestic purposes only.
+(6)(a) The Minister may exempt persons or classes of persons from the licencing provisions if the intended activity is for domestic purposes only.